Please see the Covid-19 page if you are looking for guidance

 There is a variety of building materials seen in the parish.
-Stone constructions of note include Stone Grange, (built as a refuge from plague for the pupils and masters, the land having been bought by Shrewsbury School in 1616 with construction a few years later) and The Manor House dating from early and mid C17 with later alterations.
+Stone constructions of note include Stone Grange, (built as a refuge from plague for the pupils and masters, the land having been bought by Shrewsbury School in 1616 with construction a few years later) and The Manor House dating from early and mid 17th century with later alterations.
 While blocks of red sandstone created what were farm buildings in the centre of the village but have since been converted to homes.
 Properties on “the back of the Hill” are all of local stone.

 The village is surrounded by agricultural land, backed to the north.There is flat land to the south east and west.The buildings within the Parish are generally of modest proportion and set within hedged and walled gardens of compatible size and proportion.The village sits comfortably within the landscape dominated by the Hill, woodlands and fields.

 There are two post boxes and a phone box in the parish plus three parish notice boards.To mark the millennium two engraved Millennium Rocks in Grinshill Stone were placed at the entrances to the village.
 Three iron seats were erected in the village to Commemorate HM King George V Jubilee in 1935 and HM Queen Elizabeth’s Coronation in 1953.There is a mixture of road, car park, and restricted byway and footpath signs in the parish.